mrmcshane/docker-training/01-off-the-shelf-image/README.md

 # Off-the-shelf Image

-How to deploy and work with an off-the-shelf image
+How to deploy and work with an off-the-shelf image.

+The source for this can be found on my [github](https://github.com/mrmcshane/docker-training/tree/master/01-off-the-shelf-image).

 ## Run A Container